raghurama123/miniConnGO/README.md

     1. mol1_obabel.sdf     <-- an SDF file (for example generated with obabel)
     2. mol1_orca.out       <-- Output file from an Orca/Mopac run of geometry optimization

-Examples are given in the directory example
+Examples are given in the directories example_01 and example_02

 The names of these files form argument-1 and argument-2